Model-independent pricing with insider information: a Skorokhod embedding approach: Super-replication and monotonicity principle

 Theorem \ref{thm:superhedge} is the analogue of the classical super-replication duality theorem, in the present robust insider setting.
-Moreover, like its classical counterpart, it additionally allows to give a version of the first fundamental theorem of asset pricing. \begin{proposition} The following are equivalent: \begin{itemize} \item[(i)] $\exists~\QQ\in\Mcal(\mu)$ such that $\QQ(\Acal)=1$; \item[(ii)] $\RST(\mu;\Lambda)\neq\emptyset$; \item[(iii)] $\nexists~\epsilon>0$, simple strategies $(H^n)_n$, $\psi\in\Ccal(\R)$ with $\int \psi~d\mu = 0$ such that
+Moreover, like its classical counterpart, it additionally implies a version of the first fundamental theorem of asset pricing.
+In the following we will use Theorem \ref{thm:superhedge} with different payoff functions.
+To stress the dependence on the cost function we will sometimes write $P_\Acal(F), D_\Acal(F)$. \begin{proposition} Under the assumptions of Theorem~\ref{thm:superhedge}, the following are equivalent: \begin{itemize} \item[(i)] $\exists~\QQ\in\Mcal(\mu)$ such that $\QQ(\Acal)=1$; \item[(ii)] $\RST(\mu;\Lambda)\neq\emptyset$; \item[(iii)] $\nexists~\epsilon>0$, simple strategies $(H^n)_n$, and $\psi\in\Ccal(\R)$ with $\int \psi~d\mu = 0$ such that

 \end{itemize} \end{proposition}